Material Source

 What are some key materials and craft processes featured in Harvest that celebrated a sense of Scottish belonging and why?

-"They're quite elemental.
-They have huge pieces of rock embedded into the base of the coffee table, carrying the weight of the timber structure that sits at the top of it, and even the treatment of the timber itself.
-It's the same scorched technique that people use in the Highlands to protect houses and barns from the elements so incredibly sturdy.
+"The coffee table is quite elemental.
+Huge pieces of rock form the base carrying the weight of the timber structure that sits at the top of it, and even the treatment of the timber itself is the same scorched technique that people use in the Highlands to protect houses and barns from the elements - so it’s incredibly sturdy.

-"Joe Ginniff's wardrobe, The Barn, has a thatched roof that was actually constructed for him by a professional thatched roofer from the architectural conservation sector.
-So it's that commitment to materials, commitment to material specificity, and commitment to processes that just elevates the whole show past an ordinary craft fair.
+"Joe Ginniff's, The Barn, has a thatched roof that was actually constructed for him by a professional thatched roofer from the architectural conservation sector.
+So it's that commitment to design and materials and processes that just elevates the whole show past an ordinary craft fair.
 These are some of the things that make it particularly Scottish and really contextualised by where we are."

 Stacey Hunter, curator of HARVEST: A celebration of Scottish craft.